 Please download a free trail map and our Wilderness Rules & Regulations before hiking in Montreat.
 We encourage you to pick up a hard copy of the trail map in the Montreat Store, the front desk of Assembly Inn, or the Nature Center.

 If you’re hiking with a group not directly linked with Montreat Conference Center, please contact our wilderness director Jason Nanz at email@example.com or 540.797.2334 for permission and more information on Montreat’s trails.

 Need to report an issue with a trail?
 Please report it by clicking the button below.

 Guided hikes are a great experience for family reunions, church groups, school field trips, scout trips, photography groups, and team-building.
 Our friendly and experienced ranger staff can lead your group to the mountaintop for morning vespers, meditation, or whatever experience you crave, offering knowledge of the trail system and nature the whole way.
 Guided hikes are $75 per group up to 15 people, with an additional fee of $3 per person for groups larger than 15.

 In the summer months, public hikes led by ranger staff are available starting from The Nature Center every Tuesday and Thursday.
-Visit our public hike page for more information.

 The Montreat Family Campground is comprised of 28 tent/small pop-up campsites nestled among the hardwoods, laurels, and rhododendrons that run alongside Flat Creek.
 Each campsite has a picnic table, fire pit, and grill.
 Electrical or water hookups are not available at most sites; however, water spigots are close to each campsite and two bath houses provide campers with hot water, showers, toilets, and electrical outlets.
 Site 5 has full RV hookups: water, electrical and sewer.
 Sites 11 and 14 have electricity.